 But what brands are made there?
 Let’s take a look.

-While it is surprisingly hard to get actual company information or history for World Musical Instruments Korea, what we can say is they have been making guitars for decades, and as with most Korean manufacturers, they have a reputation for having above average quality.
+While it’s surprisingly hard to get actual company information or history for World Musical Instruments Korea, what we can say is they’ve been making guitars for decades.
+And as with most Korean manufacturers, they have a reputation for having above average quality.

 Quality Variations Across Brands